rinafcode/teachLink_web/README.md

 Must include working UI with no console errors

+Must use lucide icons for consistent usage throughout the app

 Must use Starknet best practices for wallet/contract interactions

 Use Tailwind CSS with responsive design